Living with MS can affect your feelings

 - Keep a sense of normality.
 If possible, do the things that you usually do and things you enjoy

 - Think about your priorities in life.
 What, and who, is important to you?
 What would you like to do that matters most?

 - Learn to say no!
 And don't beat yourself up afterwards.
 You don't have to do everything – try to keep to your priorities.

 - Do something new.
 Take up a new hobby or a challenge.
-It doesn't have to be running the marathon (although some people do), it can just be something that you'd like to do.
+It doesn't have to be running the marathon (although some people do), but choose something you'd like to do.
 It can be good to have a new focus for your thoughts and something to look forward to.

-It can be good to live in the here and now and make the most of today.
+It can be good to live in the hear and now and make the most of today.
 Make a few plans, pick up the phone, take action to make it happen.

 Last updated: September 2017

 Last reviewed: September 2017

 This page will be reviewed within three years.